freeverseio/laos-erc721/README.md

 ### Exporting ABI

-The [abi folder](./abi/contracts) contains the generated ABI.
+The main ABI file is [ERC721Universal.json](./abi/contracts/ERC721Universal.sol/ERC721Universal.json) can be found in the [ABI folder](./abi/contracts).
 These files can be regenerated via:

 ```bash
 npx hardhat export-abi